MarioniLab/Deconvolution2016/README.md

 3. Run `poolsim.R` to compare the variability of the estimates with and without the ring arrangement.
 4. Run `complexity.R` to determine the time-complexity of the deconvolution method.

-You can also run `fewcounts.R` to determine behaviour with few cells, or `highcounts.R` to see performance at very high counts.
+You can also run `fewcounts.R` to see behaviour with few cells, or `highcounts.R` to see behaviour at very high counts.

-To run the analysis code:
+To run the real data analysis code:

 1. Make a `data` subdirectory and download the Zeisel et al. tables (http://linnarssonlab.org/cortex) and the Klein data (supplementary tables in GSM1599494, GSM1599499).
 2. Enter the `realdata` directory and run `Zeisel.R` and `Klein.R` to pre-process the data and estimate size factors for all cells.